NRRINC-Media/flyer/readme.md

-# NOTICE: THIS IS OUT OF DATE.
-CHECK RELEASE BRANCH.
----
----
 # Welcome to Flyer
 ##### _what is flyer? flyer is a Simple ad script that helps small websites have a Single ad. and allow the use to have full control over it._
 ![alt text](https://nrrinc.net/src/flyer/flyer-logo.png)